paulaji/soreloser/README.md

 # soreloser
 You a sore loser?
-Or nor?
+Or not?